RehabMan/OS-X-MaciASL-patchmatic/README.md

 ### How to Install:

-This is a command line binary, so you can run it directly or copy to your /usr/bin:
+This is a command line binary, so you can run it directly or copy to your /usr/local/bin:

 ```
-sudo cp patchmatic /usr/bin/patchmatic
+cp patchmatic /usr/local/bin/patchmatic
 ```

 Usage can be displayed by running the program with no arguments.